BetonQuest/BetonQuest/docs/Tutorials/Syntax/Quest-Packages.md

 You can create as many subdirectories in your quest packages as you like.
 Just create a folder with a name of your choice and start adding files to it!
+As long as you don't create a _package.yml_ file in a subdirectory, it will belong to the package defined further up in the directory tree.

+!!! warning "Directory names with spaces"
+    The only limitation for directory names are spaces.
+These cannot be used.
+Consider using e.g. `Daily-Quests` instead of `Daily Quests`.

 --8<-- "Tutorials/download-complete-files.md"
     ```